resuite/recoin/README.md

    bun run site:dev
    ```

-   This will start the Vite development server for the `apps/site` application, typically available at `http://localhost:5229`.
+   This will launch the Vite development server for the `apps/site` application, typically accessible at `http://localhost:5229`.

 ### Running the API Locally